-While physician loans are not a formalized, official product, if you are a physician, including veterinarian or a dentist, you are generally eligible for a mortgage with specialized considering given your very low risk of default.
+While physician loans are not a formalized, official product, if you are a physician, including a veterinarian or a dentist, you are generally eligible for a mortgage with specialized consideration given your very low risk of default.

 Because of this low risk, lenders are not only willing to take a chance on you, there are often happy to work with physicians.
 They will look at your whole financial situation, and qualify you for the mortgage generally by excluding your student loans.

 Buying a home with low or no money down is a tremendous benefit.
 This will allow you to get into a home much sooner than if you had to save up the tens of thousands of dollars you might otherwise need to make a down payment.

 Just like VA mortgages, physician mortgages also allow you to avoid PMI.
 That insurance is otherwise a fee that benefits the lender and no one else, so it’s always best to avoid paying it if you can.
 Having the cost-savings combo of low down payment and avoiding PMI will result in great savings to you monthly as well as over the life of your loan.
 That extra money you save from not paying what is essentially a penalty because you don’t have the money together for a down payment means you will be more likely to be able to afford the home in the first place.

 Any money you have over every month can go towards your student loans, retirement accounts, emergency fund, or anything else you wish, rather than towards lining the pockets of a lender to protect them from the possibility of your defaulting, when we already know that, statistically, you are not likely to default on your mortgage loan.

 Strong credit history not required: